seanmonstar/reqwest/README.md

 }
 ```

-**NOTE**: Please have in mind that running Blocking Client client inside the Tokio Runtime will result into a panic.
+**NOTE**: Please keep in mind that constructing a Blocking Client client inside the Tokio Runtime will result a panic.

 ## Requirements